StepanTymofiichuk/vocabulary-app-wxpython/README.md

 4. If correct, your score will increase, and you can continue to the next word.
 5. If incorrect, your score may decrease, and you can continue to the next word.
 6. Use the "<<," "Check," "Translate," and ">>" buttons to navigate through the test.
+## Logic
 All vocabulary that is less than 100% studied from specified table will be fetched and then placed in random order in a list.
-User navigates between vocabulary aand enters translation.
-If translation is correct than: True text will be displayedd; 1 score point will be added; studied percentage will be increased by 20%; word count will be increased by 1.
-If translation is not correct than: False text will be displayedd; 1 score point will be substracted; studied percentage will be changed; word count will be decreased by 1.
+User navigates between vocabulary and enters corresponding translation.
+If translation is correct than: <code>True</code> text will be displayed; 1 score point will be added; studied percentage will be increased by 20%; word count will be increased by 1.
+If translation is not correct than: <code>False</code> text will be displayedd; 1 score point will be substracted; studied percentage will not be changed; score count will be decreased by 1.
+When <code>Translate</code> button is clicked then <code>Check</code> button will be disabled.

 ## Additional Features